VioletViolaVi/Milestone-Project-1/README.md

 ## Testing
 - Navigation bar links:
   1. Launch the BusyBakes website to display its homepage on screen.
+  2. Ensure the background colour is DarkGoldenRod whilst waiting for the background image, from Unsplash, and the rest of the website to load.
-  2. If on a mobile or tablet screen, click the bars icon in the top right hand corner, for the dropdown menu of the website's different sections.
+  3. If on a mobile or tablet screen, click the bars icon in the top right hand corner, for the dropdown menu of the website's different sections.
 If on a laptop or desktop monitor, access the menu on the navigation bar located across the top of the screen.
-  3. Click on each menu link one by one.
+  4. Click on each menu link one by one.
-  4. Check that clicking on the link sends the user to the respective section of the website without leaving the BusyBakes website.
+  5. Check that clicking on the link sends the user to the respective section of the website without leaving the BusyBakes website.
-  5. Use the W3C Markup Validation Service to check that there are no other coding issues with the navigation bar.
+  6. Use the W3C Markup Validation Service to check that there are no other coding issues with the navigation bar.
 - Price tag:
   1. Open the BusyBakes website homepage and scroll down to the part of the paragraph that shows the cost of the membership.
   2. Ensure both the crossed out and more expensive price and the reduced price of the membership are clearly visible to the user.